Meet1306/ChatBot/README.md

 - **Store conversation**: Stores the conversation history locally, enabling users to review previous interactions.
 - **Restore conversation**: Restores the previous conversation when the extension is reopened, allowing users to continue where they left off.
 - **Clear conversation**: Allows clearing the chat history.
+- **Code fetching**: Automatically fetches the code written by the user in the editor and provides it to the AI.
+This enables the AI to analyze the code and suggest corrections or improvements without requiring the user to copy and paste the code.

 ### For Developers